baieric/chatstats/ROADMAP.md

 * get better word lists for filtering
 * auto-detect what properties to use for graphs based on number of people in the chat, number of messages, etc. ?
 * toggle for whether to show full names
+* show warning if two users have the same full name or first name, depending on config

 ## Web UI Idea